Who are you, and what do you do?

 One of the two devices which go with me everywhere is, of course, my mobile phone -- an LG Nexus 4.
 The other is my FitBit Ultra, keeping a track of my movements and sleep patterns.

-My everyday computer is a mid-2012 13" Macbook Air and for work I use a late 2009 iMac 27" with an Apple Magic Trackpad (bought mainly so my daughter can use the machine).
+My everyday computer is a mid-2012 13" Macbook Air and when working from home I use a late 2009 iMac 27" with an Apple Magic Trackpad (bought mainly so my daughter can use the machine).

-I prefer to take photos on my Panasonic Lumix LX5 (with an EyeFi card) but it's not always practical to carry everywhere so I also use the camera on my phone a lot.
+I prefer to take photos on my Panasonic Lumix LX5 (with an EyeFi card (for wireless photo transfers straight to the Internet)) but it's not always practical to carry everywhere so I also use the camera on my phone a lot.

 Any and all of this is slung over my back in a Brenthaven Prostyle™ Slimpack.

-For media consumption I have a mid-2007 Mac Mini running XBMC hooked up to a 40" Samsung Series 8 LED TV.
+For media consumption I have a Raspberry Pi hooked up to a 40" Samsung Series 8 LED TV.
 All the media is loaded onto a Netgear ReadyNAS Ultra-4 with enough space to last well into the future.
-To control the TV, Mac Mini and XBMC I use the awesome Logitech Harmony 600 universal remote.
+To control the TV and XBMC I use the awesome Logitech Harmony 600 universal remote.
 I cannot recommend these remotes enough.

 One extra item I want to mention is my wallet, an Exentri tri-fold.
 It's a brilliant wallet with easy access to cards and cash.
 There are a few copy-cat models out there for slightly cheaper (I got mine free as a promotional gift from a supplier).